mi3nts/cloudSkyClassifier/instructionsXU4.md

 ## Getting a backup done

 - check for connected devices ``df -h``
 - Do the Back Up `sudo dd if=/dev/sdXX of=~/sd-card-copy.img`.
-Make sure to replace XX with the appropriate symbols :Example `sudo dd if=/dev/sde of=/media/teamlary/Team_Lary_1/gitGubRepos/data/images/GISNode/GISNode.img`
+Make sure to replace XX with the appropriate symbols.
+Example:
+`sudo dd if=/dev/sde of=/media/teamlary/Team_Lary_1/gitGubRepos/data/images/GISNode/GISNode.img`

 ### SSH into the XU4